-This article considers the SDLT issues on the purchase of a property with a granny flat or other subsidiary dwelling including multiple dwellings relief and the 3% surcharge rules.
+The SDLT issues on the purchase of a property with a granny flat, an annex or other subsidiary dwelling including multiple dwellings relief and the 3% surcharge rules are complex.

 The higher rates of SDLT, introduced on 1 April 2016, are intended to apply to purchases of additional residential properties, such as second homes and buy to let properties.
 But there was a glitch in the ‘higher rates’ rules as they applied to properties with granny flats or other subsidiary dwellings.
 This article looks at the issues for these transactions and similar transactions involving several dwellings.